 We’ve come to the end of our recruitment road: it’s finally time to deliver the good news!
 At this point, we get in touch with the dev to make our final offer and double check the details about the contract before signing.

 Now it’s time to do the onboarding, introduce him/her to the rest of the team and schedule a kick-off meeting with the client to review the project details.

-Finding the fresh talent clients are looking for can be quite a feat.
-At Nearsure we take on this challenge every single day, providing our clients with devs who have the right combination of soft skills and values, and we are committed to offer high-quality staff augmentation services for many more years to come.
+Finding the fresh talent that clients are looking for can be quite a feat.
+At Nearsure we take on this challenge every single day, providing our clients with devs who have the right combination of soft skills and values, and we are committed to offering high-quality staff augmentation services for many more years to come.

 Get in touch today and let us know what you need.
 We will deliver.